 Once you have completed these requirements you must decide which ceremony date you prefer and whether you will be taking the degree in person or in absence (also known as ‘in absentia’).

 To apply to graduate you will need to complete and return an application form (along with any required payment) to the Praelector’s Secretary.
-The form and payment must be received no later than three weeks prior to your chosen ceremony.
+The form and payment must be received no later than three weeks prior to your chosen ceremony (the cut off dates can be found at the top of the application form).
 This is to allow the College time to complete the necessary checks and add your details to the "supplicat" (listing of candidates due to graduate at a particular ceremony).

-We cannot guarantee addition to the list of candidates for the ceremony when forms are received less than three weeks beforehand.
+We cannot guarantee addition to the list of candidates for the ceremony when applications are received less than three weeks before your chosen ceremony date.

 The application process is the same whether you are choosing to graduate in person or in absence.